sagemath/sagewiki_to_gh-2022-10-10/days98.md

 Due to the conditions of the workshop, the size of the event is limited.
 We ask every potential participant to send an application. '''Applications are due Feb 28''', a response will be sent in early March or even earlier if the number of applications is limited.

-Please send your application to ''to be announced'' including
+Please send your application to sagedays98@services.cnrs.fr including

 '''Name, institution, professional situation''' (student, postdoc, professor, etc.)